Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 For a parent with dementia in Iowa, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.

-If you're deciding between assisted living and a nursing home for a parent in Kansas, the choice turns on two things: the level of care they need, and who pays for it.
+If you're deciding between assisted living and a nursing home for a parent in Kansas, the choice comes down to two things: the level of care they need, and who pays for it.

-For a parent with dementia in Kansas, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.
+For a parent with dementia in Kansas, the choice between memory care and a nursing home turns on one question: how much skilled medical care they need.

-For a parent with dementia in Kentucky, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.
+If your parent has dementia in Kentucky, the choice between memory care and a nursing home is heavy, but it turns on one practical question: how much skilled medical care do they need?

 Deciding between assisted living and a nursing home for a parent in Louisiana turns on two things: the level of care they need, and who's going to pay for it.